citp/privacy-policy-historical/t/te/ter/territoryahead.com.md

     * To investigate, prevent or take action regarding suspected illegal activities, suspected fraud, the rights, reputation, safety or property of us, users or others, violation of our policies or agreements or as otherwise required by law.
   5. Aggregated Anonymous Information.
 We may share aggregated anonymous information relating to visitors to and users of the Site with affiliated or unaffiliated third parties.
   6. Cookies; Do Not Track.
 Please see Cookies; Do Not Track below.
   7. Third-Party Advertising.
 We may share website usage information about visitors who have received a targeted promotional campaign with reputable third-party advertising companies.
-For this purpose, we and our third-party advertising company may note some of the pages you visit on our website through the use of “pixel tags” (also called “clear gifs”).
+For this purpose, we and our third-party advertising company may note some of the pages you visit on our website through the use of "pixel tags" (also called "clear gifs").

 * * *

 ## Cookies; Do Not Track

   1. Cookies.
 We, along with third parties, use cookies.
     * Cookies are small bits of information that are transferred to and stored in separate files within your computer’s browser.